 - Hypertension and High Cholesterol: Maintaining normal blood pressure levels and keeping your blood cholesterol within a healthy range (recommended by your doctor) will also reduce your risk of diabetic retinopathy.

-- Pregnancy: Being pregnant contributes to your chances of diabetic retinopathy, which is why we recommend that all pregnant women with diabetes (of any kind) visit our office for a Downtown Toronto diabetic eye exam as early in their pregnancy as possible.
+- Pregnancy: Being pregnant contributes to your chances of diabetic retinopathy, which is why we recommend that all pregnant women with diabetes (of any kind) visit our office for a Toronto diabetic eye exam as early in their pregnancy as possible.

 To maximize your diabetic eye care, our optometrist encourages you to tell us about any visual concerns you may have.
 For example: